lipsanen/DemoSplicer/README.md

 In either case the demos are ordered either numerically if all the filenames are numbers, alphabetically otherwise.

 # TODO
-Portal 2 support

-Write correct information into the header file instead of just copying it from the first demo
+Fix:

-Fix the weird crouching bug after demo transitions while holding crouch
+* The weird crouching bug after demo transitions while holding crouch

-Fix some particle related errors after demo transitions
+* Some particle related errors after demo transitions

-Fix glitch frames at the start of level changes
+* Compability with VolvoWrench